ConorM2710/memory-mindscape/README.md

 ![heading](./assets/images/heading.png)

 ### Game Container
 - This section allows the user to interact with and participate in the game.
-The user can select a card, watch it flip over and try and find the matching pair, failure to do so will result in both cards simultaneously flippng back over where now the user can go again.
+The user can select a card, watch it flip over and try and find the matching pair, failure to do so will result in both cards simultaneously flipping back over where now the user can go again.
 - This process is repeated until the user matches all pairs.

 ![game-area](./assets/images/game-area.png)